infinum/frontend-handbook/BEM/Style sheets.md

 ### Element naming

 An element name is a list of words separated with a dash describing the element and its use and purpose under its block.
-It is prefixed with the block name and two underscores, or just two underscores as a shorthand.
-Using a full name is recommended, as overriding behavior might occur otherwise.
+It is prefixed with the block name and two underscores or just two underscores as a shorthand.
+Using a full name is recommended.
+Otherwise, an overriding behavior might occur.

 Unlike blocks, naming elements can be abstract and vague, as they are meaningful only under their parent block.
 Still, you should take care not to have names that describe the element's use in a block.
-There is no point in using the block name in the element name, as that would only result in redundancy.
+There is no point in using the block name in the element name as that would only result in redundancy.
 The parent & symbol from Sass proves very useful when writing elements.
 A block with an element can be written in Sass as:

 ```scss